RAILFAN GUIDES of the U.S.

 Now it serves as the maintenance facility for Amtrak's Northeast Corridor, MARC, and the VRE.

-Adjacent to the Amtrak Yard is one of the Metro many heavy rail yards.
+Adjacent to the Amtrak Yard is one of several DC Metro's heavy rail yards.

 For the signal fan, this area contains a most unique set of signals as you will see below, where the Pennsy used PL parts to build a B&O style CPL signal... very cool!

 Websites and other

 Please Note: Since the main focus of my two websites is railroad signals, the railfan guides are oriented towards the signal fan being able to locate them.
 For those of you into the modeling aspect of our hobby, my indexa page has a list of almost everything railroad oriented I can think of to provide you with at least a few pictures to help you detail your pike.

 My RSUS philosophy: Pictures and maps are worth a

 thousand words, especially for railfanning.
 Text descriptions only

 get you so far, especially if you get lost or disoriented.
 Take